simi823/JavaScript2018/react-exercises/16-redux/README.md

 Here are the steps to this this assignment:

-1. Before you write a single line of code, think about what your Redux actions are going to be.
+1. Before you write a single line of code, think about what your Redux actions are going to be and design the shape of your data.
+You will needd to store the [CMAs' list of nominees](https://www.billboard.com/articles/columns/country/8472339/cma-awards-nominees-2018) in your state.

 2. In you terminal or git bash, type: